Accessibility statement

 Contacting us by phone or visiting us in person

-If you're visiting the Customer Service Centre in the Town Hall Extension (or any other of our buildings across the city) to make an enquiry, pay a bill or attend an interview or a meeting, please let the person you're meeting know if you need to use an audio induction loop.
-Many of our facilities have them, at the main entrance or reception are, or inside some of the offices and meeting rooms.
+If you're visiting us to make an enquiry, pay a bill or attend an interview or a meeting, please let the person you're meeting know if you need to use an audio induction loop.
+Many of our facilities have them, at the main entrance or reception area, or inside some of the offices and meeting rooms.

 British Sign Language users can call us using SignVideo Web Access, an online sign language interpreting service, from their own home for free.